 4. Install Incredible Fax for Asterisk-GUI (optional)

 Administrators have been trying to stomp out faxing for at least two decades.
 Here’s a hint.
 It ain’t gonna happen.
 So go with the flow and add Gotcha-Free Faxing to your server.
 It’ll be there when you need it.
 And sooner or later, you’ll need it.
 This install script is simple enough for any monkey to complete.
 Run the script and enter the email address for delivery of your faxes.
 Then, if you’re in the U.S. or Canada, press the Enter key to accept every default entry during the HylaFax and AvantFax installation steps.
 For other countries, read the prompts and answer accordingly.
 When the installation finishes, reboot your server to bring faxing on line.
-Be sure to change your AvantFax admin password.
-By default, it is password.
-You can use the script included in the /root folder: avantfax-pw-change.
+Be sure to change your AvantFax admin password by logging in to AvantFax from the Incredible PBX GUI.
+By default, the admin password is password.
+You can also use the script included in the /root folder: avantfax-pw-change.
 REMINDER: Don’t forget to reboot your server!

 5. Initial Configuration of Incredible PBX for Asterisk-GUI